 And the Winner is…

-The winning choice is reusable absorbents.
-Reusable oil absorbents outperform single-use absorbents, recycled absorbents, and oil dry in cost, absorbency, and sustainability, with the exception of clay or oil dry being cheaper to purchase.
+The best overall oil absorbent solution is reusable absorbents.
+Reusable oil absorbents outperform single-use absorbents, recycled absorbents, and oil dry in cost, absorbency, and sustainability, with the exception of clay or oil-dry being cheaper to purchase.

 All of these options do a fair job of preventing slips and spills.
-If you are conducting a 5S or lean project, you are looking to reduce facility costs, or you want to reduce your landfill liability, consider a reusable oil absorbent solution for your leaks, drips, and spills.
+However, if you are conducting a 5S or lean project, you are looking to reduce facility costs, or you want to reduce your landfill liability, consider a reusable oil absorbent solution from ITU AbsorbTech for your leaks, drips, and spills.